Pro Football Illustrated

 Pro Football Illustrated was an American sports magazine on professional American football.
 It was published from the 1940s into the 1970s.

 History and profile

 Pro Football Illustrated was established in 1941.
 The magazine was based in Morris, Illinois.
 It was among the first magazines to extensively cover professional football.
 From 1943 to 1948 the magazine selected an All-Pro team.

+All-time All-NFL team

+In 1947, Pro Football Illustrated selected an all-time All-NFL team composed of players who were no longer active entering the season.
+Players whose careers peaked before 1921, including Jim Thorpe, were excluded from consideration.